openvinotoolkit/datumaro/docs/source/docs/datumaroapp-reference/multiple_dataset/merge.md

 # Merge

-If you wish to merge two datasets, simply click on the `Merge` tab.
+If you wish to merge two datasets, simply click on the merge tab.
 Upon clicking, the following screen will appear.

 ![Merge Tab](../../../../images/gui/multiple/merge_tab.png)